subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

 Mapping functions determine how chain data is transformed into the optimised GraphQL entities that you previously defined in the `schema.graphql` file.

-Follow these steps to add a mapping function:

-- Navigate to the default mapping function in the `src/mappings` directory.
+Navigate to the default mapping function in the `src/mappings` directory.
 You will see four exported functions: `handleBlock`, `handleEvent`, `handleMessage`, `handleTransaction`.
 Delete `handleBlock`, `handleEvent`, and `handleTransaction` functions as you will only deal with the `handleMessage` function.

-- The `handleMessage` function receives event data whenever an event matches the filters that you specified previously in the `project.yaml`.
+The `handleMessage` function receives event data whenever an event matches the filters that you specified previously in the `project.yaml`.
 Let’s update it to process all `vote` messages and save them to the GraphQL entity created earlier.

 Update the `handleMessage` function as follows (**note the additional imports**):